CASE STUDY: SEEN.

 The approach

-This wasn’t about a rigid plan or pushing for quick wins.
+This wasn’t about rigid plans or chasing quick wins.

 Instead, we: